Programming641/computer_vision_algorithm3/README.md

 finding shapes based on the appearance change. my first attempt to analyze pictures at low level

+Please note that I am not using any conventional computer vision algorithm! algorithm are entirely created by me!
+The advantages of my algorithm are straightforward and intuitive, because for one, I am not using heavy mathmatics.

+Instructions

 image format must NOT be JPG!!!
 JPG does not work!
 Use PNG instead.

-Instructions

 make sure to povide image at this line original_image = Image.open("images\\birdcopy small.png")